 The Federal Geographic Data Committee (FGDC) created the Content Standard for Digital Geospatial Metadata (CSDGM) that has been used in the United States for many years; it is commonly referred to as the FGDC metadata standard.
 It is another example of a content standard.
 While there is an accepted format in which to store this content in XML format, there are also several other file formats that are commonly used to present the information.

 A metadata profile is a document that modifies a metadata standard.
 A profile may reduce the overall number of metadata elements defined by a standard.
-A profile may further restrict the optionality of a metadata element, making it mandatory where before it was optional; however, a profile cannot make mandatory elements optional.
+A profile may further restrict whether a metadata element is optional, making it mandatory where before it was optional; however, a profile cannot make mandatory elements optional.
 A profile may further restrict the values allowed in a metadata element.
 Metadata profiles can be adopted by a standards body, agency, or organization in place of a metadata standard.
-One example of a metadata profile is the North American Profile of ISO 19115:2003 that has been jointly created and adopted by the United States and Canada.
+One example of a metadata profile is the North America Profile of ISO 19115:2003 that has been jointly created and adopted by the United States and Canada.

 Frequently asked questions

-Listed below are common questions about metadata in Portal for ArcGIS.
-If you have a question that you think might come up often for other users, click the feedback link at the bottom of the page to submit it as a candidate.
+Listed below are common questions about metadata in ArcGIS Enterprise.
+If you have a question, click the feedback link at the bottom of the page to submit it.

-What metadata styles are supported in Portal for ArcGIS?
+What metadata styles are supported in ArcGIS Enterprise?

-Organizations can create and share metadata on all of the items supported by Portal for ArcGIS including web maps, web scenes, web apps, layers, uploaded files, and tools.
+You can create and share metadata on all of the items supported by ArcGIS Enterprise including web maps, web scenes, web apps, layers, uploaded files, and tools.

 Metadata can be created and edited using a web-based editor and viewed as HTML in a separate browser tab.
-Metadata is viewed with the style selected by the organization.
-Currently, organizations choose one metadata style for creating, editing, and viewing metadata.
-Organizations can change the style without losing the metadata.
+Metadata is viewed with the style selected by the organization administrator.
+Currently, the administrator can configure one metadata style for creating, editing, and viewing metadata.
+The administrator can change the style, though, without losing the metadata.

 Is metadata automatically included when I publish a hosted layer?

-Yes, when you publish a hosted layer, metadata for the map document used to publish the layer is automatically included in the item.
+Yes, when you publish a hosted layer to ArcGIS Enterprise from ArcGIS Pro, the metadata for the map or layer that you publish is included in the hosted feature layer.

-- When you publish a hosted WFS layer from a hosted feature layer, the hosted WFS layer inherits metadata from the hosted feature layer.
-Subsequent edits to the hosted feature layer's metadata does not affect the hosted WFS layer's metadata, nor do edits to the hosted WFS layer's metadata affect the hosted feature layer's metadata.
+- When you publish a hosted Open Geospatial Consortium (OGC) WFS layer from a hosted feature layer, the hosted WFS layer inherits metadata from the hosted feature layer.
+Subsequent edits to the hosted feature layer's metadata does not affect the hosted WFS layer's metadata nor do edits to the hosted WFS layer's metadata affect the hosted feature layer's metadata.

-How do I get my metadata into Portal for ArcGIS?
+How do I get my metadata into ArcGIS Enterprise?